zackmdavis/Category_War/algorithmic_intent.md

 why do I _think_ the question is right: https://www.lesswrong.com/posts/rQEwySCcLtdKHkrHp/righting-a-wrong-question

-"The bureaucrat, police officer, teacher, judge, or cable television company representative functions as [...], not as a co-modeling and fully interacting person.
-His behaviors are governed by top-down rules and scripts, with human discretion eliminated as much as possible."
+> The bureaucrat, police officer, teacher, judge, or cable television company representative functions as [...], not as a co-modeling and fully interacting person.
+His behaviors are governed by top-down rules and scripts, with human discretion eliminated as much as possible.
+>

-(Sarah Perry, "The Essence of Peopling")
+> Sarah Perry, "The Essence of Peopling"

 pretending to be stupid: https://slatestarcodex.com/2014/08/14/beware-isolated-demands-for-rigor/

+also address: machine learning, deception in nature—it's _really convenient_ to use the "learning" and "deception" codewords, and there's no convenient replacement—maybe that suggests that they are the right words